pallets/click/docs/utils.rst

 Note that this reads raw input, which means that things like arrow keys will show up in the platform's native escape format.
-The only characters translated are ``^C`` and ``^D`` which are converted into keyboard interrupt and end of file exceptions.
-This is done because otherwise it's too easy to forget about that and to create scripts that cannot be properly exited.
+The only characters translated are ``^C`` and ``^D`` which are converted into keyboard interrupts and end of file exceptions respectively.
+This is done because otherwise, it's too easy to forget about that and to create scripts that cannot be properly exited.

 Waiting for Key Press